Effective Date: July 24, 2022

 Changes to Your Contact Information & Closing Your Account

-If your personal information changes, you can update or correct it in your account by contacting Credova customer support at 833-273-3682 or via email at [email protected] We will retain your information for as long as your account is active or as needed.
+If your personal information changes, you can update or correct it in your account by contacting Credova customer support at 833-273-3682 or via email at [email protected].
+We will retain your information for as long as your account is active or as needed for our operations.
+In addition we retain personal information to comply with applicable law, prevent fraud, resolve disputes, troubleshoot problems, assist with any investigation, enforce our Terms and Conditions, and perform other actions permitted by law.
+After it is no longer necessary for us to retain information, we dispose of it according to our data retention and deletion policies.
 If you wish to close your account or request that we no longer use your information, contact us at [email protected] and we will respond to you in a reasonable timeframe.
 We will retain and use your information as necessary to comply with any legal obligations, resolve disputes, and enforce our terms of service.

 Privacy Notice for California Residents